LaunchCodeEducation/liftoff/src/modules/demo-projects/event-log/index.rst

 Paul and Chris also talked about the fact that the app only supports use by a single organization.
-In other words, the app assumes that only one organization is using it, and so events don't “belong to” any type of organization.
+In other words, the app assumes that only one organization is using it, and so events don't "belong to" any type of organization.
 This is somewhat limiting.

 Chris commented that he'd like to add support for multiple organizations